AyktAkky/AyktAkky/README.md

 ### 👋 Hi, I'm Aykut Akkaya!

-💻 A coding enthusiast trying to improve every day.
+💻 A coding enthusiast trying to improve his knowledge.
 🎓 Studied at **Ecole 42** and **Kocaeli University**.
 Currently pursuing a degree in **Management Information Systems (MIS) at Bakırçay University**.
 🚀 Passionate about artificial intelligence, web development, and databases.